JazzTimes: Ownership and management

 Guthrie Inc. was the founding company of the magazine and suspended JazzTimes in June 2009.
 Later that year, JazzTimes was acquired by Madavor Media, LLC, a Delaware company based in Quincy, Massachusetts (Jeffrey C. Wolk, Chairman and CEO; born 1966).

 Madavor Media relaunched the magazine the same year.
 Lee C. Mergner — who was Associate Publisher of JazzTimes from as early as 1994 till sometime after September 1999 — became publisher as early as 2001.
 Glenn D. Sabin (born 1963), one of Ira's sons, was the publisher when the magazine was sold in 2009, and Jeffrey H. Sabin (born 1961), Ira's other son, was general manager at the time.
 Mac Randall was named editor in chief in 2018 after longtime editor Evan Haga stepped down from his role.
 Mergner remains a part-time employee for JazzTimes.

 On February 15, 2023, Madavor Media was acquired by The BeBop Channel Corporation, a public company under the ticker symbol BBOP and headed up by jazz musician and interim CEO Gregory Charles Royal.
-Royal's tenure with JazzTimes was marked by a change in editorial direction before ultimately ceasing physical printing of the magazine.
-Royal believed the publication had existed in an "insular bubble for decades — a magazine seemingly written for the consumption and from the perspective of white journalists".
-Royal also transitioned the print publication to The BeBop Channel Television Network as JazzTimes Television in September 2023 to focus on presenting JazzTimes as a video programmed format.
-Royal's efforts as an editor were subjected to widespread criticism on the social media platform X and mockery for grammatical errors, historical errors, a confrontational tone, and a perceived decline in editorial integrity.
+Royal's efforts as an editor were subjected to widespread criticism on the social media platform X and mockery for grammatical errors, historical errors, a confrontational tone, and a perceived decline in editorial integrity,.
+When new management took over the site in 2024, they later acknowledged and apologized for the decline of quality under Royal.

 JazzTimes was transferred to Titles JCMJ, LLC, a Massachusetts limited liability company on February 29, 2024.
+It relaunched with online content in December 2024 under editor David Adler.